Non-Commutative Worlds and Classical Constraints: Constraints - Classical Physics and General Relativity

 Note that It will be convenient for us to write $H^i$ in place of $\dot{Q^i}$ in the calculations to follow. \bigbreak

 {\bf The First Constraint.} The {\it first constraint} is the equation

-This equation expresses the symmetrized version of the usual calculus formula $\dot{\theta} = \dot{q^i}\theta_i .$ It is worth noting that the first constraint is satisfied by the quadratic Hamiltonian where $g_{ij} = g_{ji}$ and the $g_{ij}$ commute with the $Q^k .$ We leave the verification of this point to the reader, and note that the fact that the quadratic Hamiltonian does satisfy the first constraint shows how the constraints bind properties of classical physics (in this case Hamiltonian mechanics) to the non-commutative world. \bigbreak
+This equation expresses the symmetrized version of the usual calculus formula $\dot{\theta} = \dot{q^i}\theta_i .$ It is worth noting that the first constraint is satisfied by the quadratic Hamiltonian where $g^{ij} = g^{ji}$ and the $g_{ij}$ commute with the $Q^k .$ One can show that a quadratic Hamiltonian is necessary for the first order constaint to be satisfied \cite{NCW,Glafka,Deakin2,KauffDeak}.
+The fact that the quadratic Hamiltonian is equivalent to the first constraint shows how the constraints bind properties of classical physics (in this case Hamiltonian mechanics) to the non-commutative world. \bigbreak

 {\bf The Second Constraint.} The {\it second constraint} is the symmetrized analog of the second temporal derivative:

 However, by differentiating the first constraint we have

 Thus the second constraint is equivalent to the equation